personalSol/devNotes/0 - inbox/js things to remember.md

 	- `const arr = [1, 2, 3, 4, 5]`
 - map: **Transforms** each element in the array and creates a **new array** with the transformed values.
 - filter: filters according to function but only returns and doesn't transform
+- object doesn't have a .length property but we can use it by `Object.keys(obj).length`
+- json is just a string so it does have length